-- (a) The requirement for a properly documented National Insurance number will only provide acceptable evidence of the right to work in the UK when given in combination with one of the acceptable documents as specified in lists A and B. The Council will not accept a National Insurance number on its own in any format - (b) Where the permission to work in the UK is time limited the Council must ensure that repeat checks are made as this expires - (c) The Council may not accept an expired passport unless it is a UK passport or a passport issued by a member state of the European Economic Area.
-Expired passports issued by any other country are not acceptable, even if they purport to contain older immigration stamps conferring indefinite leave to enter or remain.
-If the Council has to rely solely on an expired passport or travel document to show that a person has the right to remain and work in the UK, then it is required to take particular care when examining photographs and comparing these with the current appearance of the person presenting them.
-The Council is also required to note the date of birth on the expired document and satisfy itself that this is consistent with the current appearance of the holder - (d) A list of the countries included in the European Economic Area can be found at https://www.gov. uk/eu-eea - (e) The Council will take a copy of the original document(s) and note the date that the check was made.
-This will then be placed on the successful candidate's personal file. - (f) Further advice can be obtained from People & Development or the HR Admin Team.
-Guidance on ensuring that documents are valid can be found at:
+- (a) The requirement for a properly documented National Insurance number will only provide acceptable evidence of the right to work in the UK when given in combination with one of the acceptable documents as specified in the above lists.
+You must not accept a National Insurance number on its own in any format - (b) Where the permission to work in the UK is time limited you must ensure that repeat checks are made as this expires - (c) You may not accept an expired passport unless it is a UK passport.
+Expired passports issued by any other country are not acceptable, even if they purport to contain older immigration stamps conferring indefinite leave to enter or remain. - (d) You must take a copy of the original document(s) and note the date that the check was made.
+This must then be placed on the personal file. - (e) Further advice can be obtained from the People & Development Team and guidance on ensuring that documents are valid can be found at: Checking a job applicant's right to work - GOV.UK (www.gov.uk)